 Americas Silver Corporation (the "Company" or "Americas Silver") was incorporated under the Canada Business Corporations Act on May 12, 1998 and conducts mining exploration, development and production in the Americas.
 The address of the Company's registered office is 145 King Street West, Suite 2870, Toronto, Ontario, Canada, M5H 1J8.
-The Company's common shares are listed on the Toronto Stock Exchange under the symbol "USA" and, effective January 19, 2017, listed on the New York Stock Exchange MKT under the symbol "USAS".
+The Company's common shares are listed on the Toronto Stock Exchange under the symbol "USA" and on the New York American Stock Exchange under the symbol "USAS".

-The consolidated financial statements of the Company for the year ended December 31, 2016 were approved and authorized for issue by the Board of Directors of the Company on March 30, 2017.
+The consolidated financial statements of the Company for the year ended December 31, 2017 were approved and authorized for issue by the Board of Directors of the Company on March 5, 2018.